filisko/testable-functions/README.md

 $functions->password_verify($password);
 ```

-These can be easily mocked like this:
+The return results can be easily changed like this:

 ```php
 $functions = new \Filisko\FakeFunctions([